aragon/aragon-wiki/docs/documentation/Code_of_Conduct.md

 # Aragon Code of Conduct

-We're here to collaborate and build for Aragon.
-Help us keep it fun and productive!
+!!! success "We're here to collaborate and build for Aragon.
+Help us keep it fun and productive!"

 - Be kind and empathic towards each other
 - Assume good intentions
 - Keep comments on-topic (note that we have a [#random channel](https://aragon.chat/channel/random) in Aragon Chat for off-topic discussion)
 - Embody the values of the [Aragon Manifesto](https://blog.aragon.org/the-aragon-manifesto-4a21212eac03/)

+!!! failure "Unacceptable behaviors"

 We have a list of unacceptable behaviors.
 Please familiarize yourself with them before joining the project so you can help us support a healthy community.
 This is not a complete list, and our moderators have discretion over which comments they moderate.
 If you try to be the best person you can be when you are in our community spaces, you will probably be okay.

 Details about how to reach out to moderators with reports or questions can be found below.

-## Unacceptable behaviors
 - Ad hominem and other name-calling
 - Stalking or harassment (repeated unwanted contact, including sexual advances)
 - Any sexually or violently explicit content (NSFW)